smart-data-lake/smart-data-lake/blog/2022-05-11-SDL-historization/2022-05-11-historization.md

 ```

 ### Actions
 The `histData` action specifies the copy and historization of data, by setting the type **HistorizeAction**.
 Therewith, the incoming data will be joined with the existing data.
 Each data point gets two additional values: **dl_ts_captured** (time the data is captured in the data lake) and **dl_ts_delimited** (time of invalidation).
 In case of a data record change, the original row gets invalidated (with the current time) and a new row is added with the current time as capturing value.
-As long as the data point is active and the latest value, **dl_ts_delimited** is set to max date `9999-12-31 23:59:59.999999`.
-After merging the incoming data with the existing table, by default, the resulting table will overwrite the existing data lake table.
+As long as the data point is active, **dl_ts_delimited** is set to max date `9999-12-31 23:59:59.999999.

-The default HistorizationAction compares all new data with all the exising data, row by row **AND** column by column.
+The default HistorizationAction algorithm compares all new data with all the existing data, row by row **AND** column by column.
 Further, the complete joined table is re-written to the data lake.
-Smart Data Lake Builder provides a merge optimization for transactional database formats.
+For DataObjects supporting transactions HistorizeAction provides an algorithm using a merge operation to do the historization.
 By selecting `mergeModeEnable = true` the resulting table gets another column with `dl_hash`.
 This hash is used to compare rows much more efficiently.
 Not every column need to be compared, only the hash.
 Further, already existing rows (identified by the hash), do not need to be re-written.
+The merge operation applies only the needed inserts and updates to the output DataObject.

 Furthermore, a *transformer* is added to deduplicate the data, which has duplicated rows with slightly different game times.